kennywall/import-test/_posts/2011-02-07-google-cloud-print-proxy--summary.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/google-cloud-print/google-cloud-print-mimeo.png
 ---
-{% include JB/setup %}<p>Ok that concludes my Google Cloud Print Proxy work from the week.
+{% include JB/setup %}Ok that concludes my Google Cloud Print Proxy work from the week.
 I've tried to summarize the work I've done in a series of blog posts and code samples.
 Here is a summary of what I've done to date with the Google Cloud Print API: